pgEdge Cloud + Cloudflare Workers: Northwind Sample App

 You can also see the latency from the Cloudflare worker to the nearest pgEdge Cloud node which was chosen using latency-based DNS routing.

-If you zoom in on your user icon, you should see the Cloudflare colocation which served your request.north_wind_blog_picture3In addition to your session, the map also shows other recent user sessions from around the world - highlighting how requests were routed via Cloudflare and pgEdge Cloud.
+If you zoom in on your user icon, you should see the Cloudflare colocation which served your request.In addition to your session, the map also shows other recent user sessions from around the world - highlighting how requests were routed via Cloudflare and pgEdge Cloud.

-north_wind_blog_picture4Monitoring Query Performance
+Monitoring Query Performance

 The Northwind database is a longstanding sample dataset, originally created by Microsoft, which can be easily added to your pgEdge Cloud database during setup.